TravorLZH/intelligent-stuff/README.md

 of multivariable calculus may be required to understand this):

 $$\displaystyle{\begin{bmatrix}k \\\\ b\end{bmatrix}=\begin{bmatrix}k_0 \\\\ b_0\end{bmatrix}-\alpha \begin{bmatrix}\frac{\partial C}{\partial k} \\\\ \frac{\partial C}{\partial b}\end{bmatrix}}$$

+> I recently discovered that the program above can also help solve the problem
+> of **Linear Regression**, I will make a separate program later

 * [mnist\_interpreter.py](mnist_interpreter.py): This is a script that helps you view the labeled images from either of the training or testing data sets.
 It